 considering

-Resolution 101 (Rev. Guadalajara, 2010), Resolution 102 (Rev. Guadalajara, 2010) and Resolution 133 (Rev. Guadalajara, 2010) each of which resolves to explore ways and means for greater collaboration and coordination between ITU and relevant organizations (including, but not limited, to ICANN, IETF, RIRs, ISOC, W3C) on the basis of reciprocity,is of the view
+a) Resolution 101 (Rev. Guadalajara, 2010), Resolution 102 (Rev. Guadalajara, 2010) and Resolution 133 (Rev. Guadalajara, 2010) each of which resolves to explore ways and means for greater collaboration and coordination between ITU and relevant organizations (including, but not limited, to ICANN, IETF, RIRs, ISOC, W3C) on the basis of reciprocity, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance so as to ensure maximum benefits to the global community;

+b) Resolution 3 of the World Conference on International Telecommunications (Dubai, 2012);

+c) that while the ITU membership has agreed that ITU is an appropriate forum in which to discuss certain Internet-related public policy issues, such discussions have been difficult because, on the one hand non-ITU members have challenged that agreement; and, on the other hand some ITU members take the view that such discussions in ITU should only take place if they are opened to non-ITU members;

+d) that many countries conduct open and inclusive consultations at the national level, involving all stakeholders, and encourage all stakeholders to participate in ITU as members of national delegations,

+emphasizing

+a) the constructive role played by the ITU in fostering the continuing development of the Internet, in particular through activities of its three Sectors;

+b) that ITU is a multistakeholder organization, open to the private sector and to civil society, which can participate both as members in their own right and as members of national delegations;

+c) the important and constructive role of open and inclusive multistakeholder consultations at the national level,

+is of the view

-that it is important to further implement multi-stakeholder practices as outlined in the relevant paragraphs of the Tunis agenda,invites Member States and other stakeholders
+1 that it is important to further implement multi-stakeholder practices as outlined in the relevant paragraphs of the Tunis agenda;

+2 that all parties should continue to cooperate in good faith in accordance with their respective roles and mandates;

+3 that the ITU, within its mandate, must continue to contribute to the development of the Internet and to facilitate intergovernmental discussions on Internet governance;

+4 that ITU should further develop mechanisms to consult as widely as possible, including by making documents publicly available on the ITU’s web site and by accepting comments from non-members,

+invites Member States and other stakeholders

 to explore ways and means for greater collaboration and coordination between governments; the private sector, international and intergovernmental organizations, and civil society, as well as greater participation in multistakeholder processes, with a view to ensure that the governance of the Internet is a multi-stakeholder process that enables all parties to continue to benefit from the Internet;